wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-prevent-data-loss/includes/prepare-endpoint-dlp.md

 - Mobile Device Management/Microsoft Intune
 - VDI onboarding scripts for non-persistent machines

-In the Microsoft 365 compliance center, select **Settings**, then select **Device Onboarding** to view a list of monitored devices and download the packages used to onboard or offboard devices using your preferred deployment method.
+In the Microsoft Purview compliance portal, select **Settings**, then select **Device Onboarding** to view a list of monitored devices and download the packages used to onboard or offboard devices using your preferred deployment method.

 :::image type="content" source="../media/device-onboarding.png" alt-text="Screenshot shows the Device Onboarding page with the Local script selected as the deployment method." lightbox="../media/device-onboarding.png":::